 Roadway Driverless Car Numbers to Increase

-I’m Ed Smith, a Sacramento car accident lawyer.
-On July 19, a subcommittee in the U.S. House of Representatives approved a bill to allow increased testing of autonomous motor vehicles on roads in the United States.
-This bill could be taken up by the Energy and Commerce Committee next week.
+On July 19, a U.S. House of Representatives subcommittee approved a bill to allow increased testing of autonomous motor vehicles on roads in the United States.
+The Energy and Commerce Committee could take up this bill next week.

 Proposed Increase in Autonomous Vehicles on the Road

 Under provisions of the legislation, up to 100,000 vehicles that drive themselves could be allowed on our roads but without meeting current safety standards.
 This will increase the number of driverless vehicles from its current 2,500 level.
-This move is supposed to boost the testing of technology related to the autonomous cars.
+This move is supposed to boost the testing of technology related to autonomous cars.
 The bill does require crash reports to be filed by manufacturers.
-In addition, the Secretary of Transportation is required to stop any exemptions for manufacturers in the event defects are found.
+In addition, the Secretary of Transportation must stop any exemptions for manufacturers if defects are found.

 Driverless Car Bill Could Be Voted on in September

-The earliest date this bill could be voted on in the House itself is September because of the August recess.
-However, lawmakers will be given additional time to make changes that might raise more support for the bill by way of this hiatus.
-One change could be to address limitations placed by the many different states regarding operations of autonomous vehicles.
-There are many state bills pending across the country to regulate driverless vehicles, while some states, such as California, have already enacted some laws to address these vehicles.
+The earliest date this bill could be voted on in the House is September because of the August recess.
+However, lawmakers will be given additional time to make changes that might raise more support for the bill through this hiatus.
+One change could be to address limitations placed by the many different states regarding the operations of autonomous vehicles.
+Many state bills are pending nationwide to regulate driverless vehicles, while some states, such as California, have already enacted some laws to address these vehicles.

-This bill would reject a state or city from having an ability to pass its own laws on the construction or design of the vehicles.
-Because human error causes the majority of motor vehicle accidents, this advanced technology is seen as a way to lower the incidence of accidents.
+This bill would prevent a state or city from having the ability to pass its own laws on the construction or design of the vehicles.
+Because human error causes most motor vehicle accidents, this advanced technology is seen as a way to lower the incidence of accidents.

 Crashes and Malfunctions in Driverless Cars

-The first death that occurred in a self-driving vehicle was back in June 2016 when neither the vehicle, on autopilot, nor the passenger, noticed a semi.
+The first death in a self-driving vehicle occurred in June 2016 when neither the vehicle, on autopilot, nor the passenger noticed a semi.
 The vehicle went underneath the semi, killing the passenger.
-In cases like this, the manufacturer, Tesla, could be held responsible under a wrongful death or product liability lawsuit because the vehicle did not do what it was programmed to do.
+In such cases, the manufacturer, Tesla, could be held responsible under a wrongful death or product liability lawsuit because the vehicle did not do what it was programmed to do.
 However, Tesla was cleared of wrongdoing in this case.

 In March of this year, Uber pulled its fleet of driverless cars off the road in Arizona when one car experienced a rollover when another vehicle did not yield.
 Uber also pulled its fleet of cars in Pittsburgh and San Francisco because the vehicles were running through red lights.